treyhunner/treyhunner.github.com/source/_posts/2022-11-19-python-black-friday-and-cyber-monday-sales-2022.markdown

 ## Python books, courses, templates, and exercises

+There are a *lot* of Python-related sales going on this year.
+Note that some of the below sales include courses, some include books, some include templates (Itamar's Docker templates for example) and some include a mix of different learning products.

 - **[Reuven Lerner][reuven]**: Reuven's Python courses are 40% off this week with the coupon `BF2022`
+- **[Talk Python][]**: Get all Talk Python courses in one $249 bundle
 - **Sundeep Agarwal**: Sundeep's [all books bundle is 64% off](https://learnbyexample.gumroad.com/l/all-books/FestiveOffer) (it's $10), the [Learn by example Python bundle](https://learnbyexample.gumroad.com/l/python-bundle/FestiveOffer) is 80% off (it's $3), and [Practice Python Projects](https://learnbyexample.gumroad.com/l/py_projects/FestiveOffer) is free!
 - **[Itamar Turner-Trauring][docker]**: Itamar's Docker packaging products for Python are all 25% off through November with the code `FALL22`
 - **[Mike Driscoll][driscoll]**: Mike is offering $10 off any of his books this year with the coupon code `black2022`
+- **[No Starch][]**: books are 35% off with the coupon `HOLIDAYDEALS`
 - **[Pragmatic Bookshelf][]**: save 40% on Brian Okken's PyTest book or any other Pragmatic Bookshelf book with the coupon code `turkeysale2022`
 - **[Udemy][]**: various Python courses are also on sale on Udemy right now, including Al Sweigart's [Automate the Boring Stuff with Python course](https://www.udemy.com/course/automate/)